 As a convenience for you I have added the clublog search tool with OQRS.
 Requested QSL will be delivered via bureau.
-Please note that it sometimes takes a few days to update my online logs:
+Please note that it will sometimes take a few days to update the online log:

 I have been in Saudi Arabia since January 1996 and work as a telecommunication consultant for the biggest telco in the kingdom.
 I hope to stay a few more years because I like people, country and work and, of course, being on air as 7Z1HL is always exciting.